 My easy potato curry recipe with cumin, or aloo jeera, is a wonderful way to introduce kids to Indian food and spices.
 It’s a mild recipe that’s suitable for vegans and is kid approved.

 My husband and I absolutely love Indian food and we eat homemade curries at least once, and sometimes two or three times, a week.

-Little Miss R, 3, refused to even try it but Mr R, who is now 5, ate the whole plateful, and polished off all of his curry before even touching the rice.
+Little Miss R, 3, refused to even try it but R, who is now 5, ate the whole plateful, and polished off all of his curry before even touching the rice.
 I’m hoping that as Little Miss R gets used to seeing meals like this before her she’ll be tempted to try them.

-Here’s how to make this easy potato curry recipe:
+How to make easy potato curry: